 No. People think selfishness is wrong because they confuse it with hedonistic solipsism.
 Solipsists feel entitled to receiving value without offering value in return.
 That’s what turns people off, not selfishness.
 On another note, it’s solipsists who demand you to be selfless.
 They want to extract value out of you without having to offer any value in return.

 Except for children who have no other choice than to be solipsists, adults operate on a value exchange basis.
 Solipsists are a burden on others while selfishness is the only way to end up becoming a self-reliant person capable of offering value.

 -But Lane, I really want to help others.

 You can’t help others without selfishly helping yourself first.

 Self-immolation isn’t a prerequisite to helping others.
 Quite the opposite.
-You can not only be selfish and still help others but it’s also the best way to do it.
+You can’t help anyone if you immolate yourself.
+You can not only be selfish and still help others but it’s also the only way to do it.
 Selflessness weakens a man, greatly diminishing his ability to help others.
 Look at the average man in any modern society who is indoctrinated to be selfless.
-He barely can help himself let alone helping others.
+He barely can help himself let alone help others.